Naomi Halman

-Basketball career career
+Basketball career

 Halman played on the UC Irvine women's college basketball team in 2006, scoring 9.3 points per game in 10 games for the Anteaters.
 She left the team in December 2006 to attend to family issues in the Netherlands and did not play for the team again.

 Halman played four seasons for Montpellier in the French LFB and the EuroLeague Women.
 She retired in 2018 when she became pregnant.

 In July 2020, Halman came out of retirement to join Triple Threat, a team in her hometown of Haarlem, for its debut in the Women's Basketball League.
 She played in 12 games for Triple Threat in the 2020–2021, averaging 14.6 points per game and 9.7 rebounds per game.
 She did not play for the team the following season.

 Personal

 Halman is the daughter of Eddy Halman, a former baseball player who played for the Dutch national team.
-Her brother Greg Halman played in Major League Baseball, but he died in 2011 after a stabbing involving another brother, Jason Halman.
+Her brother Greg Halman played in Major League Baseball, but he died in 2011 after being stabbed by her other brother, Jason Halman.
 Her sister, Eva Halman, played in the top Dutch softball league for several years.